 Definition of palliative sedation

-The European Association for Palliative Care (EAPC) Framework defines palliative sedation as ‘the monitored use of medications intended to induce a state of decreased or absent awareness (unconsciousness) in order to relieve the burden of otherwise intractable suffering in a manner that is ethically acceptable to the patient, family and health-care providers’.
+The European Association for Palliative Care (EAPC) Framework (2009) (See Publications area of EAPC website) defines palliative sedation as ‘the monitored use of medications intended to induce a state of decreased or absent awareness (unconsciousness) in order to relieve the burden of otherwise intractable suffering in a manner that is ethically acceptable to the patient, family and health-care providers’.
 However, this Framework was developed largely in the context of palliative sedation for advanced cancer patients and other non-communicable diseases.

 Refractory suffering during COVID-19